microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/Readme.md

 * Group machines for the assessment
 * Create an Azure VM assessment
-* Review assessment output and reccomendations
+* Review assessment output and recommendations
 * Enable and review dependency analysis

 ### Success criteria

 * You created a machine group
 * You successfully created an Azure VM assessment
-* You reviewed the assessment output and reccomendations
+* You reviewed the assessment output and recommendations
 * You enabled and reviewed the dependencies of the discovered server

 ### Learning resources